Platon Lechitsky: Russo-Japanese war

-During the Chechen attack, Lechitsky became a member of the left column of the III Siberian Corps and from 25 to 30 September participated in the actions of this corps at Bensihu.
+During the Chechen attack, Lechitsky became a member of the left column of the III Siberian Corps and from 25 to 30 September participated in the actions of these corps at Bensihu.
 At the very beginning of the Mukden operation, as soon as the Japanese attack was discovered against the Tsinchechen detachment, the commander-in-chief sent Major General Danilov (23rd and 24th regiments) from the 2nd Army to support the brigade, which occupied the night of 15 February 1905, position on the Tsandansky heights, near the village of Kudyaz.
-In these positions, until 23 February, Lechitsky, together with other parts of General Danilov's detachment, courageously repulsed all the enemy's attacks, until an order was issued to withdraw the 1st Army across the Yellow River.
+In these positions, until 23 February, Lechitsky, together with other parts of General Danilov's detachment, repulsed all the enemy's attacks, until an order was issued to withdraw the 1st Army across the Yellow River.

 On 12 May 1905, Lechitsky was promoted to major general for military distinctions, and on 5 August he was appointed commander of the 1st brigade of the 6th East Siberian Infantry Division.
-On 15 August, he was enrolled in His Majesty's Suite; On 10 March 1906, Lechitsky was appointed commander of the 6th East Siberian Rifle Division, and on 21 July - commander of the 1st Guards Infantry Division.
-It is noteworthy that Platon Alekseevich did not have a higher military education, because did not graduate from the Nikolaev Academy of the General Staff.
-And the son of a humble priest did not have and could not have any ties in high circles.
-But this did not in the least prevent him from making a brilliant career in the Russian Imperial Army.
-On 12 December 1906, he was bestowed upon him the tunic of the 24th East Siberian Rifle Regiment, and on 26 August 1908, he was appointed commander of the XVIII Army Corps.
-On 5 October 1908, he was promoted to lieutenant general (with seniority of 14 February 1909) and on 23 December 1910, he was appointed commander of the forces of the Amur Military District.
-Since 1913 - General of Infantry (with seniority of 14 February 1915).
+On 15 August, he was enrolled in His Majesty's Suite.
+On 10 March 1906, Lechitsky was appointed commander of the 6th East Siberian Rifle Division, and on 21 July as commander of the 1st Guards Infantry Division.
+It is noteworthy that Lechitsky did not have a higher military education, as he did not graduate from the Nikolaev Academy of the General Staff, but this did not in the least prevent him from making a career in the Russian Imperial Army.
+On 12 December 1906, he was bestowed the tunic of the 24th East Siberian Rifle Regiment, and on 26 August 1908, he was appointed commander of the XVIII Army Corps.
+On 5 October 1908, he was promoted to lieutenant general (with seniority as of 14 February 1909) and on 23 December 1910, he was appointed commander of the forces of the Amur Military District.